Black Spot (Treasure Island)

-The Black Spot is a literary device invented by Robert Louis Stevenson for his novel Treasure Island (serialized 1881–82, published as a book in 1883).
+The Black Spot is a literary device created by Robert Louis Stevenson for his novel Treasure Island (serialized 1881–82, published as a book in 1883).
+It is a message written on paper or card, signifying the verdict of accused pirates.
+Depending on the context, it signifies either the recipient’s removal from leadership or a sentence of death at the hands of fellow pirates.

 In Treasure Island

 In the book, pirates are presented with a "black spot" to officially pronounce a verdict of guilt or judgment.
 It consists of a circular piece of paper or card, with one side blackened while the other side bears a message and is placed in the hand of the accused.
 It was a source of much fear because it meant the pirate was to be deposed as leader, by force if necessary—or else killed outright.
 In Treasure Island, Billy Bones is much frightened by it, yet remains determined to outwit his enemies; however, he suffers a stroke caused by the overconsumption of liquor and is killed by the blind beggar (Blind Pew).
 Later Long John Silver receives the spot, but is calm enough to notice that the paper bearing the spot has been torn out from a Bible, and warns his associates of the bad luck this will bring upon them.

 The words on the back of that black spot were taken from the Biblical Book of Revelation, like an allusion to the mark of the beast and the last judgement, i.e. Chapter 29: